suvadeep2001/react-native-todo-app/README.md

 # react-native-todo-app

-## This is a react native todo application.
-You can go and add your works here.
+✨## This is a react native todo application.
+You can go and add your works here.✨-

 ## Installation